 To drive repeat purchases, the team uses their accurate customer data to identify the most frequently purchased and repeat purchased items and leverages them in post-purchase campaigns.
 Running email campaigns and coordinated Facebook ads, Tea Forte’s team is able to nudge customers to purchase again and again.

 Analyze and Optimize Your Marketing

-Not only does the data you collect for identity resolution help you better market to your buyers, it can also help you understand the effectiveness of your marketing.
+Not only does the data you collect for user resolution help you better market to your buyers, it can also help you understand the effectiveness of your marketing.
 If you know exactly which buyers are clicking on what ad, email, or product image across browsers and devices, you can always improve and tweak your marketing efforts over time.

-This is the final and most powerful aspect of identity resolution.
+This is the final and most powerful aspect of user resolution.
 With accurate data on all of your customers, you can see effective analytics and truly understand what your buyers like and dislike.
 For many marketers today, much of customer behavior is just not available for analysis because it’s so difficult to track.
 If you’re only tracking email campaign analytics with a traditional ESP, it’s unlikely that you can understand the full picture.

 This is especially important in the consumer world, because most of your marketing signals are now on mobile.
 Without that data being linked to activity on email or search ad clicks, you’re in the dark as a marketer.
 You need to understand how and where your buyers interact with your brand — no matter the channel or device.

 If you can’t incrementally improve your marketing results through analysis, you’ll never be able to truly grow your ecommerce business.
 This is why the true understanding of your buyer is so important.
-And literally none of this is possible without identity resolution.
+And literally none of this is possible without user resolution.
 It seems dramatic to state this so forcefully, but it is true: your marketing success rests on how well you know your buyer.